bvillasen/blog/_posts/WF_sims/2017-07-16-rockstar_info.md

 **Positions: **  For positions, Knebe et al. (2011) demonstrated that halo finders which calculated halo locations based on the maximum density peak were more accurate than FOF-based halo finders which use the averaged location of all halo particles (see also Gao & White 2006).
 The reason for this may be simply understood: as particle density rapidly drops in the outer reaches of a halo, the corresponding dispersion of particle positions climbs precipitously.
 Consequently, rather than increasing the statistical accuracy of the halo center calculation, including the particles at the halo boundary actually reduces it.
 The highest accuracy is instead achieved when the expected Poisson error ($$\sigma_x / \sqrt{N}$$) is minimized.
 As our halo finder has access (via the hierarchy of FOF subgroups) to the inner regions of the halo density distribution, an accurate calculation of the center is possible by averaging the particle locations for the inner subgroup which best minimizes the Pois- son error.
-Typically, for a 10 6 particle halo, this estimator ends up averaging the positions of the innermost 10 3 particles.
+Typically, for a $$10^6$$ particle halo, this estimator ends up averaging the positions of the innermost $$10^3$$ particles.

+**Velocities: ** The halo core can have a substantial velocity offset from the halo bulk.
+Since the galaxy hosted by the halo will presumably best track the halo core, we calculate the main velocity for the halo using the average particle velocity within the innermost 10% of the halo radius.
+For calculating the bound/unbound mass of the halo, however, we use the more appropriate averaged halo bulk velocity including substructure.